CodeKarmaDev/fo-mason/README.md

 ```

 You can define the `brick-size` manually with a brick-size attribute.
-With the default settings `0` is a 1x1 square,
+The default setting of `0` defines a 1x1 square brick,
-while `3` is slightly larger then a 1x2 rectangle.
+`3` makes the brick slightly larger then a 1x2 rectangle.
 The `brick-size` can also take negative values.
 ```html
 <div class="mason mason-horizontal">